OpenJML/openjml.github.io/tutorial/AssumeStatement.md

 true, then it will be possible to prove invalid statements about a program.
-You can even see that in the example above: if the array `a` does not contain any element that is zero, then the second `assume` statement is invalid and the postocondition cannot actually be proved.
+You can even see that in the example above: if the array `a` does not contain any element that is zero, then the second `assume` statement is invalid and the postcondition cannot actually be proved.

 The situation can even be worse.
-Consdier the following drastic, if trivial, case.
+Consider the following drastic, if trivial, case.
 ```
 // openjml -esc T_assume2.java
 public class T_assume2 {
   //@ requires i > 0;
   public void example(int i) {
-    //@ assert false;
+    //@ assert false; // Blatant verification failure
   }
 }
 ```
-Here we have an assert statement that is explicitly false.
+Here we have an `assert` statement that is explicitly false.
 So the verifier will always report that the assertion is not provable and will produce this output:
 ```